chenqianhe/ShareBlog/agent/2_Harnessing_AI_for_Good.md

 the further advancements of agents.

 ---
-hideInToc: true
----

-### Interactive Engagement between Human and Agent
+## Interactive Engagement between Human and Agent

 Human-agent interaction, as the name suggests, involves agents collaborating with humans to accomplish tasks.
 With the enhancement of agent capabilities, human involvement becomes progressively